Madrid to Valencia: A Trip You shouldn't skip

 - Drivers under the age of 25 will be subject to a young driver fee, charged at the time of pick-up.

 - Reputable companies at the airport and in the city include Sixt.com, Economy Car Hire, and Auto Europe.

 The most relaxing and convenient way to visit Valencia is on an organized and guided tour.
 Most tours will stop at the city’s top attractions, including The City of Arts and Sciences, the Valencia Cathedral, and the Silk Exchange.

 Many tours will include an overnight stay in Valencia as well as nearby Barcelona.
 They include transportation and a knowledgeable guide who can share great details about each of the cities.
 Certain tours will also include entrance fees and daily breakfast.
 Multi-day tours usually start at USD 580.
 A standard tour will start in the morning and will last between three to four nights.

 Valencia is a charming Mediterranean city that seamlessly combines historic and modern architecture.
-Famous for its breathtaking sights and delicious food, at just a few hours from Madrid, it is well worth the trip.
+Famous for its breathtaking sights and delicious food, at just a few hours from Madrid, Valencia should definitley be considered the next time you plan a trip to Spain.
 There are many ways to travel between Madrid and Valencia.
 No matter what your travel style, budget or timeline, there is an option that is best suited to you.